Ezaan-Hassan/Cybersecurity_Notes/README.md

 Notes from my Google, Cisco, and other cybersecurity courses.
 # 🔐 Cybersecurity Notes Repository

 Hi!
-I'm Ezaan Hassan — an A-Level Computer Science student.
+I'm Ezaan Hassan, an A-Level Computer Science student.
 This repo is where I upload **notes, certificates, and projects** from my learning journey in **Cybersecurity**.

 ---